renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The Terrace-Builder Raptors continue to use a distinctive system of terraces for agricultural production in the highlands of the Raptor's Peaks.
 They also continue to construct and occupy some of the largest urban centers on the Ruby Plane.
-Their systems of caste and corvee labor also survive—although perhaps somewhat changed.
+Their systems of caste and corvee labor also survive—although they have changed.
 Their leaders are still drawn from the *rulers* caste, and their administrators are still drawn from the *administrators* caste.
 Members of the *soldiers* caste still form the elite troops of their armies; they are trained in war from their youths, and serve their city-states as labourers when the army is not active.
 Farmers, in turn, work the terraced fields, and serve as craftsmen in rural settlements.